 QST de N6VNO op name CLAY qth California bt

-A 30 meter double zepp antenna hangs above our small vineyard where we grow wine grapes and also make our own wine each Fall.
-Normal CW operations are typically at 19-23 wpm, on the 40 to 12 meter bands, at 5 or 100 watts, powered from batteries, solar panels, a gas generator or the area power grid.
+A 30 meter Double Zepp antenna hangs above our small vineyard where we grow wine grapes and also make our own wine each Fall.
+Normal CW operations are typically at 20-25 wpm, on the 160 to 12 meter bands (Marconi antenna on 160m), at 5 or 100 watts, powered from batteries, solar panels, a gas generator or the area power grid.

 Vines and 2008 Fall Crush